|Start Date||End Date||Offer Price||Status|

 It is not like any other country walks, but in Nepal Himalayas with many ups and downhill to encounter.
 As for Everest, the only difficulty is walking on high altitude and dry terrain, it makes trekkers tired.
 But one can take it slowly with enough short rest, it will be good to cover the day walks to each overnight stop.
-Much of the trail is well define and straightforward towards Everest base camp.
+Much of the trail is well defined and straightforward towards Everest base camp.
 But crossing first Kongma-La where the trail is rough and rocky and might be slippery with some ice section to encounter.
-Having enough rest day makes the adventure much enjoyable and getting well acclimatized at certain heights.
+Having enough rest days makes the adventure much enjoyable and getting well acclimatized at certain heights.

 Nearly all seasons of the year Everest's higher region is cold during morning and late afternoon till night time, as well in shady areas away from sun-light.
-But the most day is fine and warm when the sun reaches, it can be strong sunlight during afternoon time, where trekkers need sun-block and necessary protection like a sun hat, sunglass with long sleeve shirt and full pants.
+But most day is fine and warm when the sun reaches, it can be strong sunlight during the afternoon time, where trekkers need sun-block and necessary protection like a sun hat, sunglass with long sleeve shirt and full pants.
 Due to strong UV that shines above 3,000 m high, where the air is much thinner.

 It also depends upon the seasons, like the springtime of March to May with pleasant weather with enough sun, as well in autumn September to November.
 Morning and nighttime can be cold with an extra wind chill factor.
 However cold the Himalayas, get cold weather nearly all seasons of the year as you are trekking around the highest region on this planet, where freezing temperatures of arctic cold can be experienced around Himalaya.